TEAM LEADER - CHILDREN'S CONTACT SERVICE (CCS)

 - Ensure safe work practices, monitor and report on all associated risks.

-This is a part time position, working 4 days per week.
+This is a fixed term contract of up to 2 years, working part time 4 days per week.
 The successful candidate will work every alternate Saturday.
 Days and hours of work will be:

 Week 1 - Tuesday & Friday ( 9.00am to 5.00pm), Wednesday & Thursday (11.00am to 7.00pm)